netdata/learn/docs/agent/health/notifications/alerta.md

-The [Alerta](https://alerta.io) monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick âat-a-glanceâ visualisation.
+The [Alerta](https://alerta.io) monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualisation.
 With just one system you can monitor alerts from many other monitoring tools on a single screen.

 ![](https://docs.alerta.io/en/latest/_images/alerta-screen-shot-3.png)